apnadkarni/blt/doc/filmstrip.rst

 REFERENCING FRAMES
 ------------------

-Frames can be refererenced either by index, label, or by tag.
+Frames can be referenced either by index, label, or by tag.

-  **index**
+*index*
   The number of the frame.
 Indices start from 0.
-The index number of a frame can change as other frames are added or deleted.
+The index number of a frame can change as other frames are added, deleted, or moved.
 There are also special non-numeric indices that can be used.

   **active**
     This is the frame whose grip is where the mouse pointer is currently located.
 When a grip is active, it is drawn using its active colors.
     The **active** index is changes when you move the mouse pointer over another frame's grip or by using the **activate** operation.
 Note that there can be only one active frame at a time.

   **current**
     The index of the current frame.
 This is set by the **see** operation.

   **end**
     The index of the last frame.

   **first**
     The index of the first frame that is not hidden or disabled.

   **last**
     The index of the last frame that is not hidden or disabled.

   **previous**
     The frame previous to the current frame.
 In horizontal mode, this is the frame to the left, in vertical mode this is the frame above.
 If no previous frame exists or the preceding frame are hidden or disabled, an index of "-1" is returned.

   **next**
     The frame next to the current frame.
 In horizontal mode, this is the frame to the right, in vertical mode this is the frame below.
 If no next frame exists or the following frames are hidden or disabled, an index of "-1" is returned.

   **@**\ *x*\ ,\ *y*
     The index of the frame that is located at the *x* and *y* screen coordinates.
 If no frame is at that point, then the index returned is "-1".

-  **label**
+*label*
   The name of the frame.
 This is usually in the form "frame0", "frame1", etc., although you can specify the name of the frame.

-  **tag**
+*tag*
   A tag is a string associated with an frame.
 They are a useful for referring to groups of frames.
 Frames can have any number of tags associated with them (specified by the **-tags** item option).
 A tag may refer to multiple frames.
 There is one built-in tag: "all".
   Every frame has the tag "all".

 If a frame is specified by an integer (or one of the non-numeric indices) it is assumed to be an index.
 If it is specified by a string, it is first